diegodofe/create-crash-app/README.md

 <h2 id="contributors">Contributors</h2>

 Want to beef this template up more?
-Feel feel to contribute to this project by opening an issue or PR.
+Feel free to contribute to this project by opening an issue or PR.